Heathrow Airport: A Comprehensive Guide

 Terminal 2 (The Queen’s Terminal): Terminal 2 is the newest terminal at Heathrow, having opened in 2014.
 It primarily serves Star Alliance airlines and offers a modern, spacious environment for travelers.
 The terminal features a range of amenities, including shops, restaurants, and lounges.

-Also Read: Atlanta International Airport Lounges Guide
+Also Read: Denver International Airport: A Comprehensive Guide

 Terminal 3: Opened in 1961, Terminal 3 serves long-haul flights, including those operated by British Airways, Virgin Atlantic, and American Airlines.
 The terminal is known for its extensive range of services, including luxury shopping, dining options, and premium lounges.